MichaelMireku/mfonim3d/README.md

 //**Installation**//

-Github has file size limitations,download public folder from https://mfonim3dpublicassets.netlify.app/.Follow directive on site.
+Github has file size limitations,download public folder from https://mfonim3dpublicassets.netlify.app/.
+Follow directive on site.

 You need Node.js installed on your computer.
 And VSCode as an Editor.